svsamantha408-byte/SYNCHRONOUS-UP-COUNTER/README.md

 Quartus prime

 **THEORY**
+This Verilog program describes a 4-bit synchronous up-counter.

+The counter increases its value by 1 on every positive edge of the clock.

+When reset (rst) = 1, the counter output becomes 0 immediately on the next clock edge.

+When reset = 0, normal counting continues: 0,1,2,…,15, then it rolls over to 0 again.
+The design uses a non-blocking assignment (<=) for sequential logic.
 **4 bit synchronous UP Counter**

 If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time: